 You are entitled to access your personal data, just as you are entitled to request that any wrong or incomplete personal data is corrected.

 When you agree to take part in a clinical research study, we will use your personal data in the ways needed to conduct and analyze the study.
-Your rights to access, change or move your personal data are thus limited, as we need to manage your personal data in specific ways in order for the research to be reliable and accurate.
+Your rights to access, change or move your personal data are thus limited, as we need to manage your personal data in specific ways for the research to be reliable and accurate.

 If you withdraw from the study, or if you revoke your consent, we will keep the personal data that we have already obtained.
 To safeguard your rights, we will use the minimum of personally identifiable information possible.